ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/usage-api/get-client-info.md

 > ClientInfoResponse getClientInfo(clientId)

-`GET /api/2.0/clients/{clientId}/info`
+`GET /api/2.0/oauth2/clients/{clientId}/info`

-Retrieves detailed information for a specific client
+Get client info

 Retrieves the detailed information for a client with the ID specified in the request.
+It returns the consent-facing subset of the client - name, description, logo, the website, terms and policy URLs, authentication methods and scopes - and deliberately omits the secret, the redirect URIs and the allowed origins, which is what makes it safe to render on a consent screen.
+An administrator sees any client of the tenant, a plain user only the clients they created, and a guest none of them.
+A client the caller may not see is reported as 404, exactly like an unknown one.

 ## Parameters